Hello Bastar

 About The Author

 Rahul Pandita is the author of the best-selling Our Moon Has Blood Clots: A Memoir of a Lost Home in Kashmir and the co-author of the critically acclaimed The Absent State.
 He has reported extensively from war zones including Iraq and Sri Lanka.
-He has previously worked with The Hindu, Open Magazine, among other media organisations.
+He has previously worked with The Hindu, and Open Magazine, among other media organisations.
 Pandita was awarded the International Red Cross award for his reportage from the Maoist-affected areas in central and east India, in 2010He is a 2015 Yale World Fellow.

 Our Recommendation

-A must-read for all especially for those who love non-fiction and have the curiosity to know more about the Naxalite/Maoist movement active in various parts of India.
+A must-read for all, especially for those who love non-fiction and have the curiosity to know more about the Naxalite/Maoist movement active in various parts of India.